-Moral Knowledge Confucianism is the mainstream moral culture of China, and the Four Books and Five Classics are its authoritative books, which record in detail the politics, economy, diplomacy, culture and other aspects of the most active period in the development of Chinese ideology, as well as the Confucian philosophy which has influenced Chinese culture for thousands of years.
-Up to now, the morals and ethics conveyed by the Four Books and Five Classics still regulate, correct and improve the ways we think and behave.
-The Four Books and Five Classics were written in classical Chinese, we collect the translated version in written vernacular Chinese as the corpus for continual pre-training and named it as 4+5.
-Table 3 gives several examples from the Analects out of the Four Books.
+Moral Knowledge Confucianism represents the mainstream moral culture of China, and its authoritative books, the Four Books and Five Classics, provide a comprehensive record of the political, economic, diplomatic, cultural, and philosophical developments during the most active period in the history of Chinese ideology.
+The morals and ethics contained in these books have exerted a significant and lasting influence on Chinese culture.
+Since the Four Books and Five Classics were originally written in classical Chinese, we have collected translated versions in written vernacular Chinese as the corpus for further pre-training, referred to as 4+5.
+Table 3 provides several examples from the Analects, one of the Four Books, to illustrate the type of content included in 4+5.